GerardoP-M/GerardoP-M.github.io/README.md

 # Data Analyst - Senior Customer Support Specialist
-Data analyst with a solid background in molecular biology and over 5 years of experience in customer relationships within the Life Science feld.
+Data analyst with a solid background in molecular biology and over 5 years of experience in customer relationships within the Life Science field.
-Experienced with competencies in the analysis of small to large scale datasets, using Excel, SQL, Tableau and Python
+Experienced with competencies in the analysis of small to large scale datasets, using Excel, SQL, Tableau and Python.
+I combine my background in marine and molecular biology to creatively enhance the ways I discover and present data-driven findings.
+Dive into some of my projects, and feel free to get in touch if you have any questions!

 ### Work Experience